Lucas-84/weisfeiler-lehman/README.md

 * Random graphs: `gcc -Wall -Wextra -std=c99 gen-random.c -o gen-random`
 * Random isomorphic graphs: `gcc -Wall -Wextra -std=c99 gen-random-perm.c -o gen-random-perm`

 Test the program on all the files in `tests/` with `make test`.
-Tests are expected to represented isomorphic graphs iff. they end with *-perm.in.
+Tests are expected to represented isomorphic graphs iff. they end with `*-perm.in`.

 ## Directory contents